 The HP OfficeJet 250 is a very slow printer.
 It can only push three black and six color pages per minute when plugged in and one black and color page per minute when using battery power.

-Recurring costs are reasonable for The HP OfficeJet 250.
+The HP OfficeJet 250's recurring costs are reasonable.
 Although ink cartridges have low yields, they're not too expensive to replace.
+If you have a large print load, you can also find high-yield cartridges.

-The HP OfficeJet 250 Mobile Printer is a portable printer.
-Although its features are fairly limited and it has a low page yield, this is to be expected since it prioritizes portability.
-In terms of print and scan quality, this printer excels compared to other portable printers.
+The HP OfficeJet 250 Mobile Printer is an all-in-one portable inkjet printer.
+Although its features are fairly limited and it has a low page yield, this printer excels compared to other portable printers in terms of print and scan quality.
 It has an ADF scanner that produces decent (albeit tilted) scans, and it also prints excellent black and color documents.
+Just know it's very slow at printing.
 Its battery life is solid; you'll likely run out of ink before you run out of battery.

 For other options, check out our recommendations for the best cheap printers, the best wireless printers, and the best all-in-one printers.